 Klio’s drilling tools

-Always work slowly and patiently, not only for your own safety but also to protect your shape which is made out of cotton and it will deform if you press or treat it hardly.
+Always work slowly and patiently, not only for your own safety but also to protect your shape which is made out of paper and it will deform if you press or treat it hardly.

 Having completed the drilling process, rotate the tool a couple of times, to make the hole perfect and similar to the original one, at the opposite side.
 Now you have a nicely drilled through shape and you are ready for the next step.